kamilazdybal/PCAfold/docs/tutorials/demo-sampling.rst

-Notice that we have achieved what we wanted to: we generated a desired test data set with 10, 20, 10 and 50 samples, and we also have an equal number of train samples selected from each cluster.
+Notice that we have achieved what we wanted to: we generated a desired test data set with 10, 20, 10 and 50 samples, and we also have an equal number of train samples selected from each cluster - in this case 60 samples.